 Protecting your paint with Paint Protection Film (PPF)

 This is a thin layer of clear plastic that can be applied over your paint to protect it from stone chips.
 It’s not easy to apply and really needs to be applied by professionals.
 It doesn’t need to be applied to the entire car, just the sections that a most likely to suffer from paint chips, such as the front section of the car.

 Some manufacturers offer this as an extra when you are buying a new car.
 PPF is worth getting if you are spending a lot of money on a new car.
 But for most of us, it’s too expensive.
 For example, Tesla customers have paid over $3,000 for a full PPF wrap.

 Paint Protection Film Strips.

 On Amazon, you will find some 3M Door Edge Protection Film strips that you can install yourself.
 These can offer great protection around door sills where it’s highly likely you or a family member will chip your paint once or twice.
 The PPF strips will offer good protection.
 If you ever need to remove or replace them you can do so with a heat gun or hairdryer.

 Will a Ceramic Coating prevent stone chips?

 Some people believe that a ceramic coating will prevent stone chips.
-Unfortunately this is not true.
-A ceramic coating will reduce that amount of scratches you get when you wash your car.
+Unfortunately, this is not true.
+A ceramic coating will reduce the number of scratches you get when you wash your car.
 They will even make your car easier to wash because dirt doesn’t stick to the paint so much.
 But it’s no good for preventing stone chips.
 Click here to read more about ceramic coatings.